-In the morning, if you are bringing your child to school, please release him or her in the main lobby and allow your child to proceed to class on his or her own.
-In the afternoon, parents or others retrieving children should not enter the building until the buses have left.
-Once in the building, please wait in the main lobby for your child to arrive.
+In the morning, if you are bringing your child to school, please release him or her at the parent drop-off loop or lobby doors and allow your child to enter the building and proceed to class on their own.
+In the afternoon, parents or others retrieving children should not enter the building.
+Students will be dismissed directly to the car, or directly to the parent if they are walking home together.